zeus-health/ctw-component-library/scripts/prefixer/README.md

 ## Usage

-If there is an entire CSS file you don't want the script to pull classes to rename from (e.g. tailwind.css), you can configure this in the script.
+1. Manually add CSS files to ignore to cssIgnore constant in prefixer.ts.
+These files will be skipped and not used for prefixing.
-Then just run the following in the project directory:
-`npx ts-node --esm scripts/prefixer/prefixer.ts`
+1. Then just run the following in the project directory: `npx ts-node --esm scripts/prefixer/prefixer.ts`

 ## How